junxit/us-congress-bills-110/bill.md

 - **(a)** *Continuation of program* The Administrator, in coordination with the NASA Administrator, shall continue research and development activities into technologies for modification of existing general aviation piston engines to enable their safe operation using unleaded aviation fuel.
 - **(b)** *Roadmap* Not later than 120 days of the enactment of this Act, the Administrator shall develop a research and development roadmap for the program continued in subsection (a), containing the specific research and development objectives and anticipated timetable for achieving the objectives.
 - **(c)** *Report* Not later than 130 days of the enactment of this Act, the Administrator shall provide the roadmap specified in subsection (b) to the Committee on Science and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
-- **(d)** *Authorization of Appropriations* In addition to amounts authorized to be appropriated by the amendments made by this Act, there is authorized to be appropriated $750,000 for each of the fiscal years 2008 through 2010, to carry out this section.
+- **(d)** *Authorization of Appropriations* There is authorized to be appropriated $750,000 for each of the fiscal years 2008 through 2010, to carry out this section.

 ## § 14.
 Research reviews and assessments